EmilHvitfeldt/R-text-data/README.md

 ### text2vec

 While the **text2vec** package is data package by itself, it does include a textual data set inside.

 ``` r
 #install.packages("text2vec")
 library(text2vec)
 ```

 The data frame `movie_review` contains 5000 IMDB movie reviews selected for sentiment analysis.
-It has been preprocessed to include sentiment that means that an IMDB rating \< 5 results in a sentiment score of 0, and a rating \>=7 has a sentiment score of 1.
+It has been preprocessed to include sentiment that means that an IMDB rating &lt; 5 results in a sentiment score of 0, and a rating &gt;=7 has a sentiment score of 1.

 ``` r
 dplyr::glimpse(movie_review)